Here’s The MileLion’s review of the Citi PremierMiles Card, launched all the way back in July 2007 and still going strong.

 |Cardholder Terms and Conditions|

-While the Citi PremierMiles Card was previously issued on both the Visa and Mastercard network, all new cards are issued on the Mastercard network only.
-Existing Visa cards can continue to be used until expiry.
+The Citi PremierMiles Card was originally issued on the AMEX, Mastercard and Visa networks.
+However, the AMEX version was discontinued in 2019, and since April 2020 all new cards have been issued on the Mastercard network only.

-In any case, there’s very little difference between the two cards.
-We’ll be referring to the Mastercard version in this review, but almost everything said here applies to the Visa as well.
+In any case, there’s very little difference between the Mastercard and Visa.
+We’ll be referring to the Mastercard version in this review, but everything said here applies to the Visa as well unless explicitly stated.

 How much must I earn to qualify for a Citi PremierMiles Card?

 If you don’t meet the income requirement, it may be possible to place a S$10,000 fixed deposit with Citibank and get a secured version of the card, with a credit limit of roughly 80-90% of the fixed deposit amount.
-Give Citibank a call if you’d like to explore this option.
+Visit a Citibank branch if you’d like to explore this option.

 How much is the Citi PremierMiles Card’s annual fee?